yobeze/fiberpho_gui/README.md

         3. Create a virtual environment with the following command:
             - `conda create -n [Environment Name] python=<version> anaconda`
             - Ex: `conda create -n gui_env python=3.9 anaconda`
-            - *Note: this application was developed and tested with Python version 3.9, so it is recommended to install this version in your environment.
-You are welcome to install a later version of Python.
         4. Activate the virtual environment
             - `conda activate [Environment Name]`